-Cops can't act like lynch mob: Right activists on Hyderabad encounter
+Cops can't act like lynch mob: Activists on Hyderabad encounter

 New Delhi, Dec 06: The police cannot act like a lynch mob under any circumstance, several rights activists said after four people accused in the rape and murder of a woman veterinarian were killed near Hyderabad in the early hours of Friday.
 The encounter is an attempt by authorities to distract people from the government's failures to safeguard women's rights, the activists said.